 Our eyes and eyelids are moved synchronously by the extraocular muscles which are linked to the brain.
 These muscles respond to the neural signals from the brain to focus both eyes on an object.
 But when a genetic condition or an external factor damages this neural system, it prevents the extraocular muscles from controlling the eye movements, leading to misalignment in the eyeballs.
 Ultimately, while one eye may be able to focus on an object, the other eye may turn inwards, outwards, upwards, or downwards.

-Squinting can develop in various ways depending on the cause in children and adults.
-Typically, a squint can either be ‘constant’ where an eye permanently appears deviated, or it can be ‘intermittent’ where an eye sporadically deviates and squints from time to time.
-To prescribe the right squint eye treatment, an eye care professional may define a squint differently based on the following factors.
+Typically, the “constant squint causes” result into a squint where the eye permanently appears deviated, and the “intermittent squint causes” result into a squint where the eye sporadically deviates and squints from time to time.
+To prescribe the right squint eye treatment in child and adult, an eye care professional may define a squint differently based on the following factors.

 Some squints may occur differently as you blink: